 Miners from across the country descended on Little Dry Creek and other neighboring areas.
 The industry developed and infrastructure followed.
 Newcomers needed food and lodging.
 Those lucky enough to find gold needed a way to convert it to coins.
 Emanuel Henry Gruber saw an opportunity.
 Along with his business partners Austin and Milton Clark, he established a brokerage firm office in Denver.

-In July of 1860 the men opened a private mint.
+In July of 1860, the men opened the Clark Gruber and Company private mint.
 The operation was nothing more than a two-story brick building.
 They began by minting $10 gold pieces.
 Eventually, they added a $20 gold piece.
 Each featured a relief image of Pike’s Peak with an image of an American Eagle on the reverse.
 In just three years Gruber and his partners minted more than half a million dollars’ worth of gold coins.
 The business also shipped gold.
 Gruber and his partners sent parcels containing gold dust to the Philadelphia mint for processing.

 Gruber, it seems, was too adept at spotting opportunity.
 After these first three years the US government saw the potential of Colorado’s mines and set up an assay office with the purpose of formally testing the purity of the gold in the area.
 To do so, they bought Gruber’s mint for $25,000.
 Coin production stopped.
 The office decided instead to simply stamp gold bars indicating weight and purity.